James-Fleming12/ReShop/README.md

 1. Implement use:enchance on every form (no reloads)
 1. Finish up Password, Username changes, and Token changes (removing the token off the user if invalid)
 1. Messaging
-    - Finish up image support (in querying images, get presigned urls)
+    - Finish up WebSocket connection in client
-    - Storing new messages in the database when sent
-    - Implement Pusher (live updates)
+    - Test messaging
 2. Set limits for usernames and passwords (no spaces in usernames, capital in pass, etc.)
 2. Check if JWT-Token or Username is succeptable to XSS (document.cookie)
 2. Test Search Engine pages feature